A Yòrubá Engagement

-Rain fell.
+Rain fell before our Yòrubá engagement.
 Not hard but just enough to give us a few minutes to collect ourselves and observe the world through tinted windows.
 A few feet away uninvited cameramen stand in the light rain waiting for the bride and her sisters to emerge.
-The photographers are a tradition at these ceremonies.
+The photographers are a tradition at a Yòrubá engagement.
 They take pictures of people, which they then develop within minutes, and then try to sell back to the unsuspecting party.

 There is already a frenzy of activity: women in colorful traditional attires called “asookes” mill around.
 Their head scarves, or geles, perched at impossible angles on their heads, defying gravity.